Othman Ahmad Othman al-Ghamdi

 Othman Ahmed Othman Al Omairah (also transliterated as Othman Ahmad Othman al-Ghamdi, May 27, 1979 – February 2015) was a citizen of Saudi Arabia who was held in extrajudicial detention in the United States Guantanamo Bay detainment camps, Cuba.

 His Guantanamo Internment Serial Number was 184.

 Inconsistent identification

 Othman was identified differently on official US documents and official Saudi documents.

 He was identified as Othman Ahmed Othman Al Omairah on official lists of captives from April 2006, May 2006 and September 2007, and on the memos that summarized the allegations against him.

 On June 25, 2006, the US repatriated 14 men to Saudi Arabia, including a man the Saudi government identified as Othman Ahmad Othman al-Ghamdi.

-U.S. DoD reports indicate he is a citizen of Yemen.
+U.S. DoD reports indicate he was a citizen of Yemen.

 Combatant Status Review

 A Summary of Evidence memo was prepared for his tribunal.
 The memo listed the following allegations against him:

 The detainee is associated with al Qaida: